RoryHog/meme-generator-hackathon/pman.md

 - Stretch goal
     - add 2 input fields that correspond with the image so that you can generate your own meme

+- Second stretch goal
+    - Add memes you like to a collection